-Cocaine’s effects on the heart can cause both immediate emergencies, such as a heart attack, and long-term damage.
+The effects of cocaine on the heart can cause immediate emergencies, such as a heart attack, as well as long-term damage.

 Regular, long-term cocaine use